 CONTACT THE OFFICE GENERAL COUNCIL.
 This office has staff specially trained in how to advise victims of sexual misconduct.

 CONTACT SOMEONE YOU TRUST to be with you for support.
-If you are Accused of Sexual Assault Consider the Following Options
+If you are Accused of Sexual Assault Consider the Following Options.

 CONTACT AN ATTORNEY.
 Accusations of sexual assault can invoke criminal and administrative processes that can lead to criminal confinement, fine and administrative sanctions including expulsion from the seminary.
 Thus, a person accused of sexual assault should contact his or her attorney.
 If the accused has no attorney, referrals can be received from the Houston Bar Association Lawyer Referral Service at 713-237-9429.